ficusjs/ficusjs-i18n/README.md

 ### NPM

-FicusJS renderers work nicely with build tools such as Snowpack, Webpack or Rollup.
+FicusJS i18n work nicely with build tools such as Snowpack, Webpack or Rollup.
 If you are using a NodeJS tool, you can install the NPM package.

 ```bash
 npm install @ficusjs/i18n